-The Relationship Between Addiction and Emergency Responders
+The Relationship Between Addiction And Emergency Responders

 Emergency responders are first on the scene of some of the most dangerous and demanding situations, providing immediate care, support, and medical assistance to survivors in the aftermath of a crime or disaster.
-These heroic duties are essential to society; however, they can be very strenuous and emotionally-draining to those in the profession.
+These heroic duties are essential to society; however, they can be very strenuous and emotionally draining to those in the profession.
 The constant exposure to devastation, life-threatening situations, and physical strain of working long hours under stressful conditions can negatively impact overall mental health.
 Consequently, there is a tragically close relationship between addiction and emergency responders.

-Alcohol Use and Police Officers
+Alcohol Use And Police Officers

 A 2010 study of police officers working in urban areas found that 11% of male officers and 16% of female officers reported alcohol use levels that are deemed “at-risk” by the National Institute on Alcohol Abuse and Alcoholism.
 Researchers attribute the high alcohol consumption rates among police officers to both social and stress-induced drinking behaviors.
 Of the social factors identified in hazardous alcohol consumption, the primary one was drinking to “fit in” with peers; 25% of police officers report drinking “to be part of the team” during social outings.
 The most important contributor to alcohol consumption among police officers, however, is the stress and trauma officers face daily in the line of duty.

-Substance Abuse and Firefighters
+Substance Abuse And Firefighters

 Firefighters spend their days braving burning and collapsing buildings to save civilian lives.
 Firefighters are subject to many of the same traumatic psychological risks as police officers but are at the additional physical risk of severe burns, smoke inhalation, lung damage, and other on-the-job injuries.
-The long 24-hour shifts and traumatic calls lead countless firefighters to develop mental health conditions such as post-traumatic-stress disorder, acute stress disorder, and depression.
+The long 24-hour shifts and traumatic calls lead countless firefighters to develop mental health conditions such as post-traumatic stress disorder, acute stress disorder, and depression.
 Many individuals struggling with these issues then turn to drugs and alcohol as a means of symptom relief.
-The National Survey on Drug Use and Health revealed that up to 29% of firefighters engage in alcohol abuse and as many as 10% of firefighters may be currently abusing prescription drugs.
+The National Survey on Drug Use and Health revealed that up to 29% of firefighters engage in alcohol abuse, and as many as 10% of firefighters may be currently abusing prescription drugs.

 Rates of binge drinking and heavy alcohol consumption are higher among firefighters than the general population.
 Similar to police officers, there are multiple social factors contributing to the high rates of hazardous alcohol consumption among firefighters, including acts of camaraderie, peer support, and “fire-station culture.”
 A number of firefighters additionally report using alcohol as a means of managing the stress of emergency calls and for “winding down.”
 Aside from seeking support from friends and family, alcohol use was reported as the second leading coping strategy of firefighters in a 2017 survey.

-Substance Use and Paramedics/EMTs
+Substance Use And Paramedics/EMTs

-Treating Addiction and Emergency Responders
+Treating Addiction And Emergency Responders

-The treatment of substance use disorders among emergency service professionals is similar to that of treating the general population.
 Treatment includes individual therapy, group therapy, 12-step programs, nutritional therapy, family therapy, drug and alcohol detox, and additional ancillary services in either an inpatient or outpatient treatment setting.
 Treatment has also been proven to be significantly beneficial when it is grouped with other individuals from similar occupations.
 For more information on treatment options:

 - Inpatient and outpatient rehabilitation